Survivors of Suicide – SOS

 Trauma and shock

-The person might experience the after-effects of shock and trauma.
-It’s possible to develop Post-Traumatic Stress Disorder, for which counseling and therapy might be needed.
-The effects might be linked to flashbacks, nightmares, excessive evitation of anything related to the person who committed suicide or that might be related to suicide and severe limitations of the person’s life, hope for the future and relationships.
+The person may experience the after-effects of shock and trauma.
+It’s even possible to develop Post-Traumatic Stress Disorder, for which counseling and therapy might be needed.
+The effects might be linked to flashbacks, nightmares, excessive adherence or obsession with anything related to the person who committed suicide or related to suicide and that pose severe limitations of the person’s life, hope for the future and relationships.

 A possible first reaction to the situation is denial.
 The person might seemingly have a very subdued emotional reaction, not recognize what has happened or refuse to accept that it was a suicide.
 This reaction is usually a defense mechanism to protect a person’s mind from the shock and trauma, however, if the denial lasts for a long time, it can prevent the grieving process and lead to serious consequences.
 Denial might be expressed in different ways, for example, not crying or not getting angry, not touching the things or the room of the person who committed suicide, not visiting the grave, refusing help and refusing to talk about the situation for a long time.
 Denial might be a part of the grieving process, however, if denial does not give way to other reactions, it might seriously affect the person.